Skip to main content

 In the Core ecosystem, the base rewards are calculated and distributed when the last block of a round is mined, with 90% going to the validators and 10% to the System Rewards Contract.
 The System Reward Contract accumulates rewards to remunerate relayers and verifiers.
 As things stand, there is a cap of 10 million total CORE tokens in the System Reward Contract.
 Any rewards in excess of this amount are burned.

-Relayers are responsible for communicating the Bitcoin block headers to the Core network.
+Relayers are responsible for communicating the Bitcoin blocks and transaction data to the Core network.
 They earn a portion of the base system rewards and transaction fees for this cross-chain communications work.
 Relayer rewards are distributed in batches, every 100 Bitcoin blocks.
 Relayers claim their rewards periodically.

 Verifiers in the Core ecosytem are responsible for monitoring the behavior of validators and report them if they engage in double signing or other malicious activity.
 When successful, rewards are paid out immediately from the System Rewards Contract, in the same transaction.